hraisinz/Problem-Solving/README.md

 * Find the middle node of Doubly Linkedlist
 * Reverse a Doubly Linkedlist
 * Deleting node from head in a Doubly Linkedlist
+* Moving last node to front in a Doubly Linkedlist